Why landing page conversion rates live or die by trust

 Examples:

 Apply the "so what?" test to every headline claim.
-If a visitor can't immediately understand the benefit and relevance, trust signals won't matter—they've already mentally checked out.
+If a visitor can't immediately understand the benefit and relevance, trust signals won't matter; they've already decided the page isn't for them.
+A CFO evaluating three competing solutions will default to the one whose headline makes the business case instantly — your technical lead may never get the chance to explain the rest.

 Natural reading patterns guide trust signal placement: